-Developing new analyses of existing data can raise the greatest challenges to identifying and implementing a useful production format for database information.
-When a requesting party wishes to develop an independent analysis or show the significance of viewing the data in a certain way, the underlying data must be provided in a format that supports this use.
-And, as such, the requesting party must work with the responding party to ensure that information extracted from a database is produced in the appropriate format.
-This can be a complicated process if the requesting party seeks the underlying data in a format or relationship in which it ordinarily has not been stored.
-However, the requesting party could take the position that simply because the producing party never ran reports looking at the number of product complaints over time, the requesting party should not be prevented from doing so.
+The need of a requesting party to develop new queries and reports to analyze the data from an existing, and particularly legacy, database system can raise the greatest challenges to identifying and implementing a useful production format for database information.
+For example, when a requesting party has a legitimate need to develop an independent analysis or show the significance of viewing the data in a certain way, responsive data must be provided in a format that supports the legitimate intended use.
+As such, the requesting party must make reasonable efforts to work with the responding party to ensure that structured ESI extracted from a database is produced in an appropriate reasonably usable format.
+This can be a complicated process for the producing party, particularly if the requesting party seeks the underlying data in a format in which it ordinarily has not been stored.
+When such situations arise, the parties should consider the scope of the request and the cost and effort required to collect and produce the information from the database in a reasonably usable format.

 The data analysis undertaken by a requesting party can range from simple data accumulations, such as total sales in a given time period, to complex time trending that reveals specific patterns in the data.
 Often, the requesting party will need to create custom reports or new tables to support these analyses.
-To ensure the accuracy of the underlying source data on which these analyses are based, at times it may be necessary to produce operational manuals, schematics, or other ancillary documentation that does not have substantive relevance to the underlying factual dispute, but is required for the requesting party to correctly assemble the data.
+To ensure the accuracy of the underlying source data on which these analyses are based, at times it may be necessary to produce operational manuals, schematics, or other ancillary documentation that is required for the requesting party to correctly assemble the data.